apmtcc/NNrate/README.md

 4) Prediction: NNrate/predict/

-Run nn_predict.py with the provided neural network parameters and descriptors of the target reaction, the predicted rate constant from each model  (or scheme) will be supplied.
+Running nn_predict.py with the provided neural network parameters and descriptors of the target reaction, the predicted rate constant from each model  (or scheme) will be supplied.